 Here at Granny’s Vital Vittles I talk a lot about how to save money on real food.
 It concerns me greatly that there are many people in this world that have trouble getting real food to eat due to money issues.
-I want to see a world where everyone gets real food to eat!
-Not just occasionally but all the time!
-It’s a work in progress ;-).
+I’d love to see a world where everyone gets real food to eat!

 Now, in order to do that everyone needs to understand what real food is available to them and what they can afford.
 Most people believe that real food is too expensive for them.
 Not the case at all!
 Now, maybe the highest quality real food 100% of time isn’t affordable.
 I know I can’t afford that.
 But it’s affordable for everyone to eat some reasonable quality real food every day.
 And for the majority it’s possible to enjoy that same reasonable quality real food all day everyday.